Rodney Leon: Career

 In 1998, Leon submitted a proposal to design the African Burial Ground National Monument in New York City.
 He was one of the five designers selected from 61 applicants.
 In 2005, he was designated the official designer for the monument.
 Rodney Leon was designer, and co-founder along with Nicole Hollant-Denis of the AARRIS Architects were chosen to build the $3 million permanent memorial.
 The memorial was built on the colonial-era burial ground of enslaved Africans in lower Manhattan, in New York City.
 The grave site was found in 1991.

-Leon was the designer of 'The Art of Return' it was the United Nations Educational, Scientific and Cultural Organization (UNESCO)'s winning design.
-It was an international competition.
-Leon's design entitled the 'Art of Return' was chosen from 310 design proposals from 83 countries that entered the competition.
-It is installed at the United Nations Plaza in New York City.
-The Ark is a Permanent Memorial that honors the African victims of enslavement during the Transatlantic Slave Trade.
-It was unveiled on March 25, 2015.
-The unveiling of the Ark of Return marked the United Nations' International Decade for People of African Descent.
-March 25, 2015 was the starting of the International Day of Remembrance of the Victims of Slavery and the Transatlantic Slave Trade.
-In 2015 Secretary-General of the United Nations Ban Ki-moon, Sam Kutesa the President of the United Nations General Assembly, and Prime Minister Portia Simpson Miller of Jamaica were the ribbon cutters during unveiling ceremony of “The Ark of Return”.
+Leon is the designer of The Ark of Return, a permanent memorial to victims of the Atlantic slave trade.
+His design was chosen by UNESCO as part of an international competition.
+It is installed at the United Nations Plaza in New York City, where it was unveiled on March 25, 2015 as part of the United Nations' International Decade for People of African Descent and to commemorate the International Day of Remembrance of the Victims of Slavery and the Transatlantic Slave Trade.
+Secretary-General of the United Nations Ban Ki-moon, Sam Kutesa the President of the United Nations General Assembly, and Prime Minister Portia Simpson Miller of Jamaica were the ribbon cutters during the unveiling ceremony.

-2008 was the beginning of the United Nations' International Day of Remembrance of the Victims of Slavery and the Transatlantic Slave Trade.
-The beginning theme was "Breaking the Silence, Lest We Forget".

 Leon is a member of American Institute of Architects (AIA), and National Organization of Minority Architects (NOMA).
 Leon and Nicole Hollant-Denis are the principal architects for Belle Rive Residential Resort in Jacmel, Haiti.
 It is a private resort style residential development with 94 townhouses, tower apartments, and a 120-room four start hotel and private club.

-Ark of Return Elements

-The design concept of the Ark of Return has three primary elements.
-The first element is to acknowledge the tragedy.
-It is a three-dimensional map.
-The map depicts the global scale of the slave trade.